Why and How to Create a Self-Introduction Video for Teaching OnlineBy Krzl Light Nuñes

 What is a self-introduction video for teaching online?

 Online ESL classes are different from classroom-based lessons, where students may have a chance to meet the instructor in person before the course starts.
 Yet, when you promote online English classes, interested learners still want to see what their teacher looks like or hear how he or she speaks, and the best way to achieve this is through a video.

 For that reason, on freelance ESL tutors’ websites or teaching marketplace profiles, it’s very common to see a short, self-introduction video.
-These are 1 to 3-minute videos that English teachers use to market themselves as teachers by talking about their credentials and skills and giving students a glimpse of how their lessons work.
+These are one- to three-minute videos that English teachers use to market themselves as teachers by talking about their credentials and skills and giving students a glimpse of how their lessons work.

 To learn more ways to market yourself as an independent English tutor, check out Bridge’s newest Specialized Certificate: Teaching English Online as a Freelancer.

 Why do I need one?

 If you’re looking to attract students, an introduction video does the trick.

 Showcase your personality and teaching style

 It’s a chance to grab students’ attention by showcasing your personality.
 The video ideally sparks your prospective learners’ interest in your classes by explaining what you offer in a fun and enthusiastic way.

 Convey your message quickly